DialRC/LetsGoDataset/README.md

-# LET'S GO!
+# The Integral LET'S GO!
 Dataset

+This repository contains the integral Let's Go! dataset, obtained from use of the Let’s Go dialog system and its derivatives.
+The Let’s Go data and system have been used in over 22 theses and over 250 non-CMU publications.
+Let’s Go was funded by the National Science Foundation.
+Arguably the largest publicly available real user dataset at the time of its release, Let’s Go went live to real users on March 5, 2005.
+The Let’s Go system was connected to the public information phone number for the Port Authority of Allegheny County.
+During daytime, human operators manned this number, but after 7pm and until 6am the next day, and for longer periods on the weekends, all calls were routed to Let’s Go.
+The route schedule changed three to four times a year with some routes being eliminated over time.
+Let’s Go began with coverage of only the East End neighborhoods of Pittsburgh, but in later years it covered all of the Port Authority’s routes.
+The logfile of all changes made to the system can be found in [`./changelog/overall_lg_map.current.xls`](./changelog/overall_lg_map.current.xls).

+There are a total of 171,128 dialogs in this Let’s Go dataset.
+A total of 104,663 of these are at least three turns long.
+This is important since it is the minimum length needed in order for the system to get enough information for a backend lookup (and thus possibly have a successful dialog).
+But the user could have repeated information or changed a request and so not filled all of the slots in three turns.
+A total of 93,690 dialogs in this dataset had a backend lookup (it should be noted that we do not have backend lookup information for several months in 2006).
+This is the measure (at least three turns and a backend lookup) that the Let’s Go team used for the estimated success rate.
+We note that although it means that the system found information and gave it to the user, this is only an estimation of success since the system could have looked up and given the wrong information (due to ASR errors, for example), but it was at the time one indication that allowed the ream to compare different versions of the system.
+For example, during the switch from the system-directed “where are you leaving from” to the more general “How can I help you?”, the estimated success rate was used at first to determine whether the system could deal with the general question.

+Please note the license for use of this data [License](#license).
+Please agree to this license before downloading the data.

-This repository aims to provide public availability for the whole data obtained from the Let's Go dialog system and its derivatives.
-You can follow the instructions to download the dataset easily.
-Please create Github issues if you encounter problems and our team will assist you as soon as possible.
-To get started, go to introduction.
+The instructions for downloading the dataset are straightforward.
+Please create a GitHub issue if you encounter a problem and our team will assist you as soon as possible.
+To get started, go to the introduction.

 * [Introduction](#intro)
 * [Description](#description)